Search About Newsletters Donate

 Schloegel has also been appointed to the Committee on Continuing Judicial Education, a task force that offers recommendations on how many mandatory judicial education hours judges must receive.

 Schloegel’s campaign raised the most money in this race, including contributions from both individuals and corporations.
 The corporations include law firms, Island View Casino Resort and Scarlet Pearl Casino Resort.
-The two largest individual contributions, $5,000 each, came from Rebecca Watts Thompson, the candidate’s mother, and James R. Reeves, Jr., a Biloxi personal injury attorney.
+The three largest individual contributions, $5,000 each, came from Jackson-based personal injury attorney Richard B. Schwartz, Biloxi personal injury attorney James R. Reeves Jr. and Rebecca Watts Thompson, the candidate’s mother.

-Schloegel acknowledged receiving the candidate questionnaire from The Marshall Project - Jackson and Mississippi Today, but did not respond.
+💬 Read Schloegel’s response to the candidate questionnaire from The Marshall Project - Jackson and Mississippi Today.

 An illustration of Amy Lassiter St. Pé, a White woman with straight, long brown hair, wearing a blue blazer and white blouse.